4ninetifi/495/index.md

 Some things are finished.
 Some things are barely alive.
 Some ideas will hit you.
 Some will haunt you.

 Enter if you dare.
-Or scroll back if you can’t handle the truth.
+Or scroll back if you can’t handle plain text.

 ## Navigate